programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}

 Once you have 'published' your repository it will be viewable at Github's website.
 It is possible to setup a private repository on Github but this requires you to pay.
-To quickly view your repository online you can use the repository menu.
+To quickly view your repository online you can use the repository menu and choose 'View on GitHub'.
 This will bring you straight to your repository online.

 {% include figure.html src="../images/getting-started-with-github-desktop-5" caption="Repository menu" %}